 Signing of the registration form is all that is needed.
-If players are between 16 and 18 years of age they will need a Parental Liability Form signed found on the Forms page under Player Info.
+If players are between 16 and 19 years of age they will also need a Parental Liability Form signed found on the Forms page under Player Info.

 We paid a deposit but want to change our team name.
 Can we still do this?

 A team name change must be done no later than the due date of the league fees.
 Also, it is advisable to only put the team name on the registration form, not the sponsor name, in case you change sponsors the following year.
 The sponsors name will be used in all other areas where your team will be named.

 How many teams can I play on?